 The use of your personal cell phones, Google Voice, and/or other contact methods outside the intern's office phone is at the discretion of each student in consultation with their practicum supervisor.
 It is important to be aware that unencrypted emails and texts can be relatively easily accessed by unauthorized people and hence can compromise the privacy and confidentiality of therapist-client communication.
 State law and professional/ethical standards vary regarding cell phone use as it relates to therapy.
 Students are responsible to make sure they communicate in a legal and ethical ways with clients.
+No client info should be saved on students personal phone.
 In general, as a program, we discourage cell phone use with clients.
 However, if you choose to use your personal cell phone, your voicemail message must include a statement regarding emergencies.